Perry Beasley-Hall, PhD

 Current

-Judge, Science at the Fringe Award, Adelaide Fringe Festival, 2021–present
+Judge, Science at the Fringe Award, Adelaide Fringe Festival, 2021–

 Past

-Social media officer, Early and Mid-Career Researcher Association (School of Biological Sciences), The University of Adelaide, 2020–2021
+Social media officer, Biological Sciences Early and Mid-Career Researcher Association, The University of Adelaide, 2020–2021

 Board member and Social Media Director, Australian Entomological Society, 2019–2022